AMTerp/UnityProjects/README.md

 Right now includes:
 - Walk around in first-person.
 - Point and shoot at moving enemies.
-- Firing animation and recoil.
+- Firing animation, recoil, zooming with right click.
 - Working lift to get back onto castle walls if fallen off.
 - Simple castle model.
 - Defend castle gate and houses inside walls from waves of spawning enemies.
 - Gradual difficulty increase.
 - Ammo system.
 - A shop to purchase ammunition and guns from.
+- Press '3' to swap to a sniper.
 - Press "Escape" to pause and read controls.

 For a detailed plan of features, see Castle Defender/Assets/To do.xlsx/.